statox/workshop/src/lib/Notes/data/keyboard_speed_xset.md

 [tags]: # '["linux", "keyboard", "xset"]'
 [title]: # 'Keyboard input speed on Linux'

-Make the delay between Key presses shorted on Linux
+Make the delay between Key presses shorter on Linux

 -   First parameter is the delay before the auto repeat starts
 -   The second is the time between two auto repeats